prof-rossetti/nyu-info-2335-201905/notes/python/datatypes/lists.md

 list(filter(really_big, arr)) #> []
 ```

-> Note: the `filter()` function returns a list, even if it is empty or only contains one item.
+> Note: depending on how many items matched the filter condition, the resulting filtered list may be empty, or it may contain one item, or it may contain multiple items

 When using the filter function, observe this alternative filtering syntax involving the keyword `lambda`: